jlscheerer/matrix-profile-hls/README.md

 ### Cloning the repository
 This project uses Google's open source testing and mocking framework [GoogleTest](https://github.com/google/googletest) to test the different kernels in software.

 Since GoogleTest is included as a submodule, make sure to to clone the repository with ``--recursive`` if you plan on running the (software) tests.
-If the repository was cloned non-recursively previously, use ``git submodule update --init`` to clone the GoogleTest.
+If the repository was cloned non-recursively previously, use ``git submodule update --init`` to clone the required submodule (GoogleTest).

 ### Prerequisites
 To build and run the kernels in hardware (simulation) [Xilinx Vitis](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis/2020-2.html) must be installed and the corresponding ``PATH``-variables must be set.